-Get Ahead of Canadian Bank Earnings
+Positioning for Canadian Bank Earnings Season

 Nov.
 25, 2025

 BMO has the largest and most liquid bank ETFs in Canada with combined AUM (Assets Under Management) of $8.3 billion.1 Both of BMO’s Canadian bank ETFs take an equal-weight approach to minimize any concentration risk to a particular name.
 When dispersions happen in performance with certain individual banks, the semi-annual rebalancing will bring the holdings back to an approximate equal weight and in turn allow an investor to take those profits and add to other quality banks within the ETF.
-The equal-weight strategy utilized for ZEB and ZWB can act as a hands free buy low sell high’ strategy.
+The equal-weight strategy utilized for ZEB and ZWB can act as a hands free buy low, sell high’ strategy.

 Featured ETFs